microsoft/microsoft-ui-xaml-specs/active/RoundedCorner/roundedcorner.md

 - Slider
 - ColorPicker
 - MediaPlayerElement (tooltip flyout only)
-- WebView (may or may not get it from XAML change, checking)
+Note: WebView uses the scroll indicator coming from HTML directly.
+So this will not be rounded until scroll indicator from hosted HTML gets the rounded treatment.

 *When not to round*
 - When a multiple buttons are inside a single button that houses them (e.g. SplitButton).